currinjs/CurrinJS/aio/content/guide/router.md

 * The `CanLoad` guard (check before loading feature module assets).

 The guide proceeds as a sequence of milestones as if you were building the app step-by-step.
-But, it is not a tutorial and it glosses over details of Angular application construction that are more thoroughly covered elsewhere in the documentation.
+But, it is not a tutorial and it glosses over details of Currin application construction that are more thoroughly covered elsewhere in the documentation.

 The full source for the final version of the app can be seen and downloaded from the <live-example></live-example>.